fastvideo.training.training_utils#

 |

 Save distillation checkpoint with both generator and fake_score models.
+Supports MoE (Mixture of Experts) models with transformer_2 variants.
 Saves both distributed checkpoint and consolidated model weights.
 Only saves the generator model for inference (consolidated weights). |

 |